 There are also links to the NDIS information about coronavirus, and tips on how to take care of yourself during this time.

-If you need support please contact the Amaze Autism Advisors.
+If you need support please contact the Amaze Autism Connect advisors.
 They are available to support the autism community, especially through stressful times.
 You can contact them from 8am-7pm weekdays:

 Phone: 1300 308 699